Workplace Fire Safety for your Organisation

 - Is a wet chemical fire extinguisher present for the deep fat fryer?

 - Are there personnel trained in using a fire extinguisher?

 - Are there deposits of grease and cooking oil in the room?

 While these guidelines are applicable for most industries and establishments, it’s still best to turn to a professional company for fire safety plans, audits and inspections tailored for your building and the nature of your industry.

 Australian Fire Protection offers a diverse range of Fire Safety and Compliance services to keep your organisation and workplace up to code, and to ensure the safety of all employees.

-Our 30 years in the business has allowed us to perfect our safety training programs to the point that we confidently offer a 100% Iron-Clad Guarantee for our training courses.
-Whether you turn to us for fire extinguisher training, warden training, evacuation exercises, evacuation diagrams or fire evacuation plans, you can rest assured that our experience and dedication to the trade will leave you satisfied.
+Our 30 years in the business have allowed us to perfect our safety training programs to the point that we confidently offer a 100% Iron-Clad Guarantee for our training courses.
+Whether you turn to us for fire extinguisher training, warden training, evacuation exercises, evacuation diagrams, spill kit training or fire evacuation plans, you can rest assured that our experience and dedication to the trade will leave you satisfied.